applepiofmyeye/switcheo-coding-challenge/README.md

 ## Hi Switcheo!

-Hi team, my name is Joey and I am a year 3 CS student.
+Hi team, my name is Joey and I am a year 3 CS student, passionate in software development.
+This is my submission for my application as a Backend Engineering Intern! :-)

 ### Accessing my coding challenge solutions